Tibetan Empire: Reign of Songtsen Gampo (618–650)

 Songtsen Gampo’s sister Sämakar (Sad-mar-kar) was sent to marry Lig-myi-rhya, the king of Zhangzhung in what is now Western Tibet.
 However, when the king refused to consummate the marriage, she then helped her brother to defeat Lig myi-rhya and incorporate Zhangzhung into the Tibetan Empire.
 In 645, Songtsen Gampo overran the kingdom of Zhangzhung.

 Songtsen Gampo died in 650.
 He was succeeded by his infant grandson Trimang Lön (Khri-mang-slon).
 Real power was left in the hands of the minister Gar Tongtsen.
 There is some confusion as to whether Central Tibet conquered Zhangzhung during the reign of Songtsen Gampo or in the reign of Trisong Detsen, (r.
 755 until 797 or 804).
 The records of the Tang Annals do, however, seem to clearly place these events in the reign of Songtsen Gampo for they say that in 634, Zhangzhung and various Qiang tribes "altogether submitted to him."
 Following this, he united with the country of Zhangzhung to defeat the Tuyuhun, then conquered two more Qiang tribes before threatening the Chinese region of Songzhou with a very large army (according to Tibetan sources 100,000; according to the Chinese more than 200,000 men).
 He then sent an envoy with gifts of gold and silk to the Chinese emperor to ask for a Chinese princess in marriage and, when refused, attacked Songzhou.
-According to the Tang Annals, he finally retreated and apologized, after which the emperor granted his request.
+According to the Tang Annals, he finally retreated and apologised, after which the emperor granted his request.

 After the death of Songtsen Gampo in 650 AD, the Chinese Tang dynasty attacked and took control of the Tibetan capital Lhasa.
 Soldiers of the Tang dynasty could not sustain their presence in the hostile environment of the Tibetan Plateau and soon returned to China proper."